Beach volleyball: Regional

 Players can only participate in the Continental Tour that their national federation is a member of.
 In addition to prize money, Continental Tour events award players with FIVB ranking points and their national federations with National Federation ranking points.
 The latter determines how many teams a national federation can send to the World Championships and the Summer Olympics.

 National

 A women's match at the 2017 Hermosa Beach Open, one of the tournaments in the AVP tour.

 Some countries also have domestic professional tours, but only FIVB-approved national tours can award FIVB ranking points.
 As of 2017, there are 21 FIVB-approved national tours.

 In the United States, the Association of Volleyball Professionals (AVP) is the main domestic professional tour, organizing tournaments annually such as the Manhattan Beach Open.
 The AVP tour is not FIVB-approved and has had conflicts with the FIVB in the 1980s and 1990s over regulations and sponsorship, leading to an initial boycott of FIVB events by the top American players.

-In Germany, the Techniker Beach Tour, previously known as the Smart Beach Tour, is the top domestic tour and is FIVB-approved.
-It is the organized by the German Volleyball Association and each season ends with the German Beach Volleyball Championships.
+In Germany, the German Beach Tour, formerly known as the Techniker Beach Tour, is the top domestic tour and is FIVB-approved.
+Each season ends with the German Beach Volleyball Championships.